Table of Contents

 But later in 2019, the principle of IBC taxation was significantly changed by the adoption of Amendment No.25/2019, the income tax was abolished for all IBCs except petroleum industry enterprises.
 Another tax called Business Tax became chargeable on the income of resident IBCs in Belize.

 Following the new amendments, IBCs are no longer exempt from paying taxes within Belize.
-This means all Belize IBCs must pay business tax for all receipts of the company, regardless of where the receipts come from, and shall file annual tax returns, except IBCs that fall into exemption cases mentioned in section 2.3 below.
+This means all Belize IBCs must pay business tax for all receipts of the company, regardless of where the receipts come from, and shall file annual tax returns, except IBCs that fall into exemption cases mentioned below.

 The new tax regime has officially come into force on 1st January 2020, meaning all IBCs will have to comply with the taxation rule and might start paying taxes.